The Archive.

 For information on today's festivals see eFestivals.co.uk

 The prehistoric monument at Stonehenge has long held a fascination for the mystically inclined- and so it was only natural that those within the counterculture who believed that the ancients situated their sites at places containing special powers would want to hold a festival there.
 After all , at their best -when the music was right , when the people acted in unison and that rare communal ecstasy came to pass -( if only fleetingly) festivals could conjure up a heightened awareness .
 It was this search for IT that inspired many freaks to take the annual pilgrimage to the Henge , in addition to the general feeling amongst hard core hippies that their psychedelic explorations happened to mimic the mindset of the ancients , it was also an excuse to get down and party hard for ( as the festival progressed until its demise in 1985) increasingly long amounts of time.
-So, for a significant minority, the stones of the Henge became THE place to be to hold the hippie ritual of festival.
+So, for a significant minority, the stones of the Henge became THE place to be to hold the hippie/punk/anarchist/bikie/ traveller ritual of FESTIVAL.

 A good account of the busting and violent trashing of the 1985 travellers convoy enroute to Stonehenge can be found here as well as a detailed account of how the Thatcher government attempted to supress the traveller movement in the 1980s .
 More links to other sites can be found by browsing Chronology which now covers the festival from 1972-85